-The Cikananga Conservation Breeding Centre (CCBC) conducts a conservation breeding program for the Javan Warty Pig Sus verrucosus, Javan Green Magpie Cissa thalassina and Rufous-fronted Laughingthrush Garrulax rufifrons and the Black-winged Starling Acridotheres melanopterus which aims to establish a viable population in parts of the historical distribution area of the species.
+Cikananga Conservation Breeding Centre (CCBC) is a specialised facility located in West Java which conducts ex situ conservation breeding programmes for Endangered and Critically Endangered Indonesian endemic species.
+Conservation breeding efforts are currently focused on the Javan Warty Pig Sus verrucosus, Javan Green Magpie Cissa thalassina, Rufous-fronted Laughingthrush Garrulax rufifrons and the Black-winged Myna Acridotheres melanopterus.

 ASAP Species That We Work On